 Given enough time, dirt and debris will build up on the air conditioning coils and prevent the unit from operating at max efficiency.
 In severe cases, this buildup can result in increased energy costs and damage to the air conditioning unit itself.

-What is Acid Cleaning?
+What is an AC Acid Wash Cleaning?

 Many strong acids are used as cleaning agents for various materials.
 However, users must take care when applying an acid wash, as the fumes can spread through the interior of a building.
 Acid cleaning is only appropriate for outdoor units.